-It’s the weekend — and we were behind in errands, so today was a sandwich kind of day (Quick and lazy meals for the win!).
+Days when you’re behind in errands are sandwich kind days here.
+(Quick and lazy meals for the win!).
 Although this sandwich had a bit more steps than a quick slap together sandwich, but it was the weekend so we could spare an extra few mins for that melty gooey cheesy goodness.

 While I was putting this together, I had a craving for something maple so I apologize that there is no maple syrup in my ingredients image below.
 It was something I thought of after I took that picture.

 The sweetness from the maple syrup pulls the flavours all together in an all rounded complete flavour — smokey, salty, cheesy, with a touch of sweetness.
 Seriously.
 This is good stuff.
 Especially if some of the maple runs off the sandwich and gets a little caramelized with the bread.

 I used a ciabatta bun, seeing as I had give or take – 30 of them laying around (gotta love Costco.)
 If you don’t have ciabatta, any bread works just as well 🙂

 The shape of the bun doesn’t really have an optimal surface area for a pan to bread browning for proper crisping so I flipped the top half of the bun upside down!
 The more bread touching the pan, the more crispy garlicky buttery goodness!

 Oh yes!
 I put garlic in the butter, because garlic makes everything better 🙂 I found that when you mix the garlic in a slightly warm butter, it takes that raw garlic bite out of it.
 So I heated the butter in the microwave slightly (on low heat for about 20 seconds) and threw in some chopped garlic.